André Cailloux: Freedman

 Upon gaining his freedom, Cailloux earned his living as a cigar maker.
 Prior to the beginning of the Civil War, he established his own cigar-making business.
-Though his financial circumstances were modest, Cailloux became recognized as a leader within the community of free people of color in New Orleans.
+Though his financial circumstances were modest, Cailloux became recognized as a leader within the community of free people of color in New Orleans, as well as in the Black Catholic community.

 An avid sportsman, Cailloux was admired as one of the best boxers in the city.
 He was also an active supporter of the Institute Catholique, a school for orphaned black children.
 It also taught the children of free people of color.
 After his manumission, Cailloux learned to read, probably with the assistance of the teachers at the Institute Catholique.
 He became fluent in both English and French.

 By 1860, Cailloux was a well-respected member of the 10,000 "free men of color" community in New Orleans.
 At the time, New Orleans was the largest city in the South, and the sixth-largest city in the United States, with a population of about 100,000.
+In 1861 Cailloux's shoppe was on the corner of Casa Calvo and Union.